Precision modeling of JWST's first cluster lens SMACSJ0723.3-7327

-We compare the results of our improved strong-lensing analysis with previous findings for SMACS\,J0723.
-Two of these existing models are part of the public release of RELICS \citep{Coe2019} cluster models, derived with \lenstool\ and GLAFIC lens mapping packages.
-In addition, we compare our results with those from the recently published model of \citet{Golubchik2022}, obtained using the LTM software.
+We compare the results of our improved strong-lensing analysis with models from previous works on SMACS\,J0723.
+Two of these are from the public release of RELICS cluster models \citep{Coe2019}, derived using the GLAFIC lens mapping package and a \lenstool\ model detailed in \citealt{Sharon2022}, respectively.
+In addition, we compare our results with those from the recent analysis by \citet{Golubchik2022}, performed using the Light Traces Mass (LTM) software.

 Table\,\ref{tab:mass} lists and compares the masses from all existing lens models for SMACS\,J0723 at three different radii: 128\,kpc, 200\,kpc, and 400\,kpc.
-Here, 128\,kpc corresponds to the largest cluster-centric distance of the strong-lensing constraints common to all models (this multiple-image system is labeled System 4 in our analysis).
-The masses within 200\,kpc can be compared to the larger study by \cite{Fox2022} on 74 different clusters, whereas the radius of 400\,kpc is the largest radius shared by all mass maps. \cite{Golubchik2022} also cite masses at two additional radii, corresponding to the Einstein radii derived with their model for source redshifts of $z=1.45$ and $z=2$: M$_{{\rm Golubchik+22,\ 78\,kpc}}=(3.42\pm 0.47)\times$10$^{13}$\msun, and M$_{{\rm Golubchik+22,\ 90\,kpc}}=(4.15\pm 0.58)\times$10$^{13}$\msun\ respectively.
-Our model yields higher masses of M$_{{\rm 78\,kpc}}=(3.79\pm 0.01)\times$10$^{13}$\msun, and M$_{{\rm 90\,kpc}}=(4.69\pm 0.01)\times$10$^{13}$\msun.
-This disagreement remains within the statistical uncertainties but may also reflect different modeling assumptions and the addition of spectroscopic redshifts.
+Here, 128\,kpc corresponds to the largest cluster-centric distance of the strong-lensing constraints commonly used by all models (this multiple-image system is labeled System 4 in our analysis).
+The masses within 200\,kpc can be compared to those from the larger study by \cite{Fox2022} on 74 different clusters, whereas the radius of 400\,kpc is the largest radius shared by all mass maps. \cite{Golubchik2022} also cite masses at two additional radii, corresponding to the Einstein radii derived with their model for source redshifts of $z=1.45$ and $z=2$: M$_{{\rm Golubchik+22,\ 78\,kpc}}=(3.42\pm 0.47)\times$10$^{13}$\,\msun, and M$_{{\rm Golubchik+22,\ 90\,kpc}}=(4.15\pm 0.58)\times$10$^{13}$\,\msun\ respectively.
+Our model yields higher masses of

+M$_{{\rm 78\,kpc}}=(3.81\pm 0.02)\times$10$^{13}$\,\msun, and M$_{{\rm 90\,kpc}}=(4.83\pm 0.03)\times$10$^{13}$\,\msun.
+Although these two masses as statistically consistent with each other, the discrepancies may also reflect differences in modeling assumptions and our addition of spectroscopic redshifts.
 The full profile shown in Fig.~\ref{fig:mass_profil} highlights the differences between the various mass profiles.
-The LTM mass density falls significantly below other measurements at about 300\,kpc.
+At about 300\,kpc, the mass density for the LTM lens model falls significantly below other measurements.